NEW BUSINESS VENTURES

 What is a new business venture?

-A new business venture is a new entity created to make a profit, where there is a significant degree of uncertainty about the outcome and a high degree of risk of loss or failure.
+A new business venture is a new entity created to make a profit by a corporation, where there is a significant degree of uncertainty about the outcome and a high degree of risk of loss or failure.
+It is often started as a way to expand into new markets or to develop new products or services.
+New business ventures can be risky, but they also have the potential to be very rewarding.

 Why do people start new ventures?

-Corporate Explorers and entrepreneurs start new venture to pursue a passion, and/or to improve the income potential of their company or themselves.
-They are typically individuals who have a greater tolerance for uncertainty and risk.
+Corporate Explorers and entrepreneurs start new ventures to pursue a passion, and/or to improve the income potential of their company or themselves.
+They are typically started by individuals who have a greater tolerance for uncertainty and risk.

 How is a new venture different from the core business?